maqloner/murkwurst-is-burning/README.md

 > **4:3 Look to the West, Forth comes fire, and a horde, and the Kingdoms burn**

-“**Murkwürst is burning**” is a simple village hex crawl built for FoundryVTT and inspired by the **Alles Wird Brennen** adventure.
+“**Murkwürst is burning**” is a hex crawl built for FoundryVTT and inspired by the **Alles Wird Brennen** adventure.
 It can be used as is or incorporated into other campaigns.
 Some adventure opportunities are provided to the game master in the **Hiding in the shadows** table but any reason can be used to explore this damned village.
 The adventure includes two indoors locations to explore, the Duke's Estate and the Crypt which has been inspired by the **Gregor's Folly** adventure.

-**Part of this adventure has been stolen and/or inspired from**
+**Include portions of those adventures**
 [Alles Wird Brennen](https://fc85057.itch.io/alles-wird-brennen "Alles Wird Brennen")
 [Gregor's Folly](https://eyesforteeth.itch.io/gregors-folly "Gregor's Folly")
-With the permission of both authors
+(with the permission of both authors)

-**I take no ownership on anything provide with this adventure**
+**Tables**
 Heavy usage of the d100 items and trinkets table (Pelle Svensson)
 Light usage of the Tenebrous Reliquary table (Various author)
 Items from Tablemonger (http://www.tablemonger.com/)

 **Maps**
 [The Village](https://inkarnate.com/explore/maps/5674250/ "The Village") (spook)